ecterceocgan/deck-divide-dollar/README.md

+## About

+This work started as a final project for a machine learning course at the University of Guelph.
+The project compares two approaches to learning an optimal strategy for playing a deck- and turn-based version of the classic generalized Nash game called divide-the-dollar.
+Evolutionary computation is used to evolve players encoded as a finite-state machine, in contrast to Monte Carlo policy evaluation using reinforcement learning techniques.

+After the end of the term, the research continued and was included as a chapter in my [doctoral thesis](https://atrium.lib.uoguelph.ca/xmlui/handle/10214/11483).

+For a step-by-step look at the Monte Carlo agent's learning process in playing this game, see below.

 ## Deck-based divide-the-dollar

 A deck-based game is a mathematical game that has been transformed into a card game in which potential moves are limited to a set of cards drawn from a fixed deck <a name="a1"></a>[[1](#AshlockSchonfeldCardGames)].
 Each player must choose their strategy during each turn by selecting a card from their hand.
 Once chosen, the card is removed and cannot be played again.